-When psoriasis appears on the scalp, it is known as scalp psoriasis.
-It can appear on the forehead, or back of the head and extend down the neck or behind the ears.
+Scalp psoriasis typically occurs on a person’s scalp.
+However, it can also appear on the forehead, back of the head, down the neck, and behind the ears.

 A person with scalp psoriasis can have psoriasis on other parts of their body at the same time.

-- red patches of thick skin on the scalp
+- patches of thick skin on the scalp

 - itching and bleeding scalp